Upper-class citizen: Meaning

 There is no clear definition of the term; it can simply refer to the wealthy and upper class in some cases, or it can also refer to politicians, professionals, and bureaucrats who say and do things that are beyond the comprehension of the general public.
 Additionally, it can refer to the group of people that use political, financial, or other forms of power to escape their criminal activities and social responsibilities.

 History

 The term upper-class citizen spread rapidly since allegations in 2015 that the emblems of the 2020 Tokyo Olympics and Paralympics infringed on copyrights.
 It was subsequently used online and elsewhere in the report of the February 2018 accident in Minato Ward, Tokyo, and the fatal April 2019 Higashi-Ikebukuro runaway car crash.

 Development of Tokyo Olympic and Paralympic emblems

 In 2015, allegations of copyright infringement were raised in the development of Tokyo 2020 Olympic and Paralympic Games emblems.
 The Tokyo Organizing Committee of the Olympic and Paralympic Games (TOCOG) held a press conference, and the media and Internet users reported it using upper-class citizen.
-TOCOG originally selected Kenjiro Sano’s design, but due to a series of turmoil that occurred from the summer to the fall of 2015, it withdrew Sano’s design on September 1, 2015.
+TOCOG originally selected Kenjiro Sano's design, but due to turmoil from the summer to the fall of 2015, it withdrew Sano's design on September 1, 2015.